Ashu-hub/All-About-Java/JavaMemoryManagementAndGarbageCollections.md

 	The nursery is a part of the heap reserved for allocation of new objects.
 	When the nursery becomes full, garbage is collected by running a special **young collection**, where all objects that have lived long enough in the nursery are promoted (moved) to the old space, thus freeing up the nursery for more object allocation.
-	When the old space becomes full garbage is collected there, a process called an **old collection.**
+	When the old space becomes full, garbage is collected there, a process called an **old collection.**
 	The reasoning behind a nursery is that most objects are temporary and short lived.
 	A young collection is designed to be swift at finding newly allocated objects that are still alive and moving them away from the nursery.
 	Typically, a young collection frees a given amount of memory much faster than an old collection or a garbage collection of a single-generational heap (a heap without a nursery)